01-edu/public/subjects/numofdigits/README.md

 ### Instructions

 Write a function that returns the number of digits in a nonnegative integer n.
-- if the number is negative input returns 0.
+- if the number is negative returns 0.

 ### Expected function